Heterocrossa eriphylla: Distribution

 This species is endemic to New Zealand.
 This species is found in the North Island and northern parts of the South Island.
 Specimens of this moth have been collected near the Wellington Botanic Gardens and at the Ōrongorongo Valley, as well as near Woodville in hill country.
 This moth has also been collected at Paroa.
 H. eriphylla is regarded as being relatively uncommon.

+Habitat and host species

+H. eriphylla prefers native forest habitat.
+The larvae of this species feed on the wood of trees such as species of beach Fuscospora fusca and Fuscospora truncata as well as Vitex lucens.

 Biology and behaviour

-The adult moths are on the wing in December to April, May and June.
+The larvae of this species feed on the callus tissue generated by their host trees as a result of damage caused by other insects including Aenetus virescens.
+Larvae are fully developed by October.
+The species pupates at their feeding site and have been observed emerging in December.
+The adult moths have been observed on the wing all year round but are most frequently seen from September to April.
 This moth is a night flier and is attracted to light.
 During the day the adult moths rest on tree trunks where their variable lichen mimicking colouration assists with their camouflage.
 W. P. Cohen stated that he collected his specimens during the day while they were at rest on the trunks of weeping-willows.
-The larvae of this species feed on the callus tissue generated by their host trees as a result of damage caused by other insects.
-The larvae are believed to facilitate the development of rot in beech trees by keeping wounds open to the air.
-The species pupates at their feeding site.

-Host species

-H. eriphylla lives in native forest habitat.
-The larvae of this species feed on the wood of the beech trees Fuscospora fusca and Fuscospora truncata.